How To Feel Safe In Uncertainty

 There is no such thing as an absolute truth, but the more perspectives you add to your version of truth, the higher the chance that you’ll have a more complete picture of the truth.

-When you increase your knowledge around what you’re afraid of, you have a better chance to take action that will move you into a better feeling direction.
+When you increase your knowledge of what you’re afraid of, you have a better chance to take action that will move you in a better-feeling direction.

-If you’ve ever scuba dived in turbulent waters you’ll know how hard it can be to stay afloat and control your buoyancy.
-It’s a constant dance with the currents, using your breath to expand and contract your lungs in order to stay in one place, regardless of the currents moving around you.
+If you’ve ever scuba-dived in turbulent waters you’ll know how hard it can be to stay afloat and control your buoyancy.
+It’s a constant dance with the currents.
+Use your breath to expand and contract your lungs to stay in one place.
+Do this regardless of the currents moving around you.
 A fish stays safe by going with the current, not against it.
 In the art of Aikido, a martial art, the same principle applies.
 It is seen as a waste to block the energy coming from your opponent in an attack and this force is rather used to your advantage rather than trying to block it.
-We’re not in control right now, but it’s up to us what we do with this forces being changed beyond our control.
+We’re not in control right now, but it’s up to us what we do with these forces being changed beyond our control.

 Practice makes better.
 Keep practising the art of mindfulness and healthy living.
 Voice your fears and take action.
 It doesn’t take a big change to have a big impact.
 A journey of a thousand miles starts with a single step.